Available for new clients

 Your photos are outdated or stock images

 Upload real, recent photos: your exterior, your interior, your team, your work.
-For service businesses, before-and-after images perform particularly well.
 Add new photos consistently.
 Monthly is fine.
 Weekly is better.
 Consistent activity on your profile signals to Google that you are an active, legitimate business.

 You are not using Google Posts

 Google Posts appear directly on your profile in search results.
 Most of your competitors are not using them.
-That means if you do, you immediately stand out.
+Posts expire after seven days, so aim for at least one per week.
+Each post should have a call to action.

 Your NAP information is inconsistent across the web